chewil/jekyll-now/_posts/2020-3-12-ES-Asset-Identity-100.md

 ```
 get_net_class(1)
 ```

-Definition:  lookup classification_lookup cidr as $field1$ output classification as $field1$_class
+**Definition:** lookup classification_lookup cidr as $field1$ output classification as $field1$_class

-Arguments:   field1
+**Arguments:**   field1

-App:  Splunk_TA_paloalto
+**App:**  Splunk_TA_paloalto
-- This is a custom macro created to get the subnet description of each IP address contained in the field provided.
+This is a custom macro created to get the subnet description of each IP address contained in the field provided.

-Example:
+**Usage:**

 ```
 | `get_net_class("src_ip")`
 ```

-- This will automatically create a new field called src_ip_class containing the subnet information.
+This will automatically create a new field called src_ip_class containing the subnet information.
 If IP's not found, then the default "unknown" will be returned.
 This means the IP address is not in a NYP managed network.

-## Lookup tables
+# Lookup tables
-# App: SA-IdentityManagement
+**App:** SA-IdentityManagement
 - asset_lookup_by_str - assets
 - asset_lookup_by_cidr - subnets
 - identity_lookup_expanded - identities